jeffinnes/obsidian-work-vault/Weekly To-do list.md

 ---
 ## Next week’s planned and rollover items

-- [ ] Continue to help James
-	- Before starting any new features of this page do these tasks
-	- [ ] the new employee form needs validation
-	- [ ] leading zeros should be removed from the hours when the field is unfocused.
-	- [ ] 🧑‍💻
 - [ ] Snipe-IT tasks
 	- [ ] SSL
 	- [ ] Fill in Subscription data